Comparative statics with adjustment costs and the Le Chatelier principle: Introduction

+Several of our main results admit converses, which assert that monotonicity-type assumptions on adjustment costs are \emph{necessary} (as well as sufficient) for drawing comparative-statics conclusions.
+In particular, the cost assumptions in \Cref{theorem:basic,theorem:lechatelier-dynamic} are necessary as well as sufficient, while a condition slightly weaker than monotonicity is necessary and sufficient for \Cref{theorem:lechatelier}.

 The rest of this paper is arranged as follows.
 In the next section, we describe the environment.
 We present our fundamental comparative-statics insight (\Cref{theorem:basic}) in \cref{sec:mcs}, and apply it to saving.
-In \cref{sec:lechatelier}, we develop a general le Chatelier principle (\Cref{theorem:lechatelier}), and apply it to pricing and factor demand.
-In \cref{sec:dynamic}, we introduce a dynamic, forward-looking adjustment model, derive two dynamic le Chatelier principles (\Cref{theorem:lechatelier-dynamic,theorem:lechatelier-dynamic-strong}), and apply them to pricing, labor supply, and investment.
-We conclude in \cref{sec:myopic} by deriving a le Chatelier principle for short-lived agents (\Cref{theorem:lechatelier-dynamic-myopic}) and comparing their behavior to that of a long-lived agent (\Cref{theorem:myopic-vs-fwd}).
+In \cref{sec:lechatelier}, we develop a general Le Chatelier principle (\Cref{theorem:lechatelier}), and apply it to pricing and factor demand.
+In \cref{sec:dynamic}, we introduce a dynamic, forward-looking adjustment model, derive two dynamic Le Chatelier principles (\Cref{theorem:lechatelier-dynamic,theorem:lechatelier-dynamic-strong}), and apply them to pricing, labor supply, and investment.
+In \cref{sec:myopic}, we derive a Le Chatelier principle for short-lived agents (\Cref{theorem:lechatelier-dynamic-myopic}) and compare their behavior to that of a long-lived agent (\Cref{theorem:myopic-vs-fwd}).
+We conclude in \cref{sec:necessity} by establishing converses of several main results.
 The \hyperref[sec:appendix]{appendix} contains definitions of some standard terms, an extension to allow for uncertain adjustment costs, and all proofs omitted from the text.